-The maximum exposure to credit risk for financial assets is limited to its carrying value as of December 31, 2022 and 2021.
+The maximum exposure to credit risk for financial assets is limited to the carrying amount as of December 31, 2022 and 2021.
 The TBG, on behalf of the unitholders, does not hold quoted equity securities as collateral and there are no other credit enhancements on the TBG's financial assets.